Huskyeder/stackato-doc/user/reference/client-ref.rst

         --vendor

-		    Name of the service (type) the plan to update belongs to.
+		    Name of the service type the specified plan belongs to.

         --version